UWPX/UWPX-Push-Server/README.md

 ```

 ### Update push accounts
-The message has to include **all** accounts (Bare JIDs) for those, that should receive push notifications.
+The message has to include **all** account IDs for those, that should receive push notifications.
-Once received by the server, it will remove all other accounts (Bare JIDs) that are not being included in the received `accounts` array.
+Once received by the server, it will replace all existing accounts with those.
-This ensures, the client only receives notifications for those devices, that are still active.
+This ensures, the client only receives notifications for those accounts, that are still active.
+Here the `accountId` should be a persistent per device unique value representing an account.
+For privacy reasons, this `accountId` should **NOT** just simply be the bare JID of the account.
+It's suggested to use the SHA256 hash of the bare JID with the `deviceId` as salt here.

 #### Client -> Server
 ```JSON